 - Latex or enamel paint.

-2. Sand The Lacquer
+2. Sand the Finish

 3. Remove the Dust

-4. Apply Two Coats of Primer
+4. Apply Primer

 The primer you use must be compatible with the paint you will use.
 So, use oil-based primer for oil-based paints, and water-based primer for water-based paints.

-5. Apply 3 Coats of Paint
+5. Apply Paint